Monitor File Sync Activity

 WHERE message_event IN ('read_start', 'read_end');

-Be sure to replace <Destination-Schema-Name> with your actual destination schema name.
+Replace <Destination-Schema-Name> with your actual destination schema name.